What does an Integration Architect do? Michal will tell you

 Job description of the integration architect Michal

-Who all are you communicating with to solve any problems?
+Who do you communicate with to solve problems?

 What project are you working on right now?

-I’m working on a UNIQA Life (life insurance) project and also on PnC (non-life insurance) project where two companies from msg family – Life and Nexinsure – are working together.”
+I am working on a Uniqa Life project (life insurance) and also on a PnC project (non-life insurance), where two companies from the msg family – Life and Nexinsure – are working together.

 What apps do you use at work?